Army National Guard: History

-The Army National Guard is constantly reorganizing.
+In the early 1990s, after the end of the Cold War, the force was cut once again.
+In the Northeast, the 26th Infantry Division and the 50th Armored Division were both inactivated on 1 September 1993.
+Several parts of both divisions were incorporated into a reorganized 42nd Infantry Division.
+The Northeast had frequently struggled to maintain three full Army National Guard divisions at a reasonable strength.

 Many storied formations with valiant battle histories have obscure descendants in the mid-2020s.
 Some have been renamed or inactivated.
 Some have had subordinate units reallocated to other commands.
 A partial list of inactivated major formations includes: